MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/install-azd.md

 ## Update the Azure Developer CLI

-When working with an out of date version of `azd`, you will see a warning to upgrade to the latest version.
+When working with an out of date version of `azd`, you'll see a warning to upgrade to the latest version.
 Follow the instructions in the warning to update to the latest version.

 [!INCLUDE [request-help](includes/request-help.md)]